wacii/next-redux-replay/README.md

 ## `makeStore()`

-This function should create the store with the provided middleware.
+This function should create the store with the provided middleware then replay the recorded actions on the store.
 This middleware is responsible for collecting actions to be replayed on the client, so it should be placed in the middleware chain accordingly; i.e. after Redux Thunk.

 ## `initState()`